clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

 ## Generating a Schema

-In the `data_dictionary` directory, update the `conf.json` file with the updated version number.
+In the project root directory, update the `conf.json` file with the updated version number.

 Make sure the corresponding schema directories exist prior to running `process_dictionary.py`.